cesarsiguencia/my-company-directory-cms/README.md

 1. Git clone or download the application and load on VSCode
 2. Run 'npm install' in the Command Line, make sure MySQL is installed.
-    - If this is your first time installing MySQL, please navigate to their documentation for proper installation into you computer and credential creation.
+    - If this is your first time installing MySQL, please navigate to their documentation for proper installation onto your computer and credential creation.
-3. Open application in VSCode and navigate to db/connection.js and include your MySQL user and password in the lines of code noted.
+3. In VSCode, navigate to db/connection.js and include your MySQL user and password in the lines of code noted.
-4. Go to the MySQL shell in the Command Line and type the following commands to download the original database from /db.
+4. Run the MySQL shell in the Command Line and type the following commands to download the original database from /db.
     - SOURCE db/db.sql
     - SOURCE db/schema.sql
     - SOURCE db/seeds.sql